Corneal Transplant Surgery in Los Angeles

 Corneal Transplant — Your Questions Answered

 DMEK and DSEK procedures typically take 1–2 hours.
 PKP may take 2–3 hours depending on complexity.
 All are performed on an outpatient basis — you go home the same day.
-Plan to spend several hours at the surgery center including pre-op preparation and post-op monitoring.
-You will need someone to drive you home.
+Plan to spend several hours at the surgery center including pre-op preparation and post-op monitoring, and you will need someone to drive you home.

 DMEK patients often notice meaningful visual improvement within weeks and can return to most activities in 1–2 weeks.
 DSEK has a similar but slightly longer recovery.
 PKP requires the most patience — vision stabilizes over 12–18 months as sutures are gradually removed.
 All procedures require long-term steroid drops and regular follow-up throughout recovery.

 Rejection occurs when the immune system attacks donor tissue.
 DMEK has the lowest rejection risk; PKP the highest over time.
 Rejection is treatable if caught early.
-Key warning signs: sudden vision loss, redness, light sensitivity, or pain.
-If you develop these symptoms, contact us immediately — do not wait for a scheduled visit.
+Key warning signs are sudden vision loss, redness, light sensitivity, or pain — if you develop these symptoms, contact us immediately rather than waiting for a scheduled visit.
 This is why lifelong monitoring matters.

 In many cases yes, but it requires careful evaluation.
 After PKP, PRK (rather than LASIK) may be possible once vision has fully stabilized — which can take 18+ months.
 Cataract surgery is also possible after transplantation, though IOL power calculations require extra care given the altered corneal geometry.
 Dr. Sklar evaluates graft health and stability before recommending any additional procedure.